ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

 title: Making Measurements
 ---

-As I write this, the iPhone X is about to launch, and I'm surprised by how many phone reviewers seem to conflate screen size to the diagonal length of the display.
+As I write this, the iPhone X is about to launch, and I'm surprised by how many phone reviewers seem to conflate screen size to the diagonal length of the display.[^1]

 [Jim Dalrymple of The Loop](http://www.loopinsight.com/2017/10/31/first-look-iphone-x/):
 > However, when you turn it on, the iPhone X is all screen.
 It doesn’t have the big top and bottom of the iPhone Plus models—it’s just screen.
 It’s beautiful.